Stephanie Nixon, BA, BHSc, MSc, PhD

 Rusch M, Nixon S, Schilder A, Braitstein P, Chan K, Hogg RS.
 Prevalence of activity limitation among persons living with HIV/AIDS in British Columbia.
 Canadian Journal of Public Health.
 2004 95(6):437-440.

 Nixon S, Cott C. Shifting perspectives: reconceptualizing HIV disease in a rehabilitation framework.
 Physiotherapy Canada.
 2000 August 52(3):189-207.

 Stephanie's research programme explores linkages between HIV and disability in Canada and in Southern Africa, with a focus on Zambia.
 She is interested in understanding and addressing disablement experienced by people living with HIV, as well as HIV prevention and care for people with disabilities.
-Her work also uses a critical social science lens to examine and interrogate the role of privileged researchers working in resource-poor settings.
+Her work also uses a critical social science lens to explore privilege, oppression and critical allyship in health research, practice, education and policy.